johnmosesman/blog/elixir_separation_concerns/elixir_separation_concerns.md

 ## Read- and Maintain-ability

-Arugably the most difficult part of software is reading (and understanding) someone else's code, and then being able to maintain that code effectively.
+Arguably the most difficult part of software is reading (and understanding) someone else's code, and then being able to maintain that code effectively.

 I'm starting to think that the Phoenix pattern would be an excellent thing to bring into my Rails apps.
-If only the controllers produced side-effects, it would be very easy to read through the controller action and see _what actually is going to change._
+If only the controllers produced side-effects, it would be very easy to read through the controller action and _see what is actually going to change._

 If all change happens in controllers, the Rails models would become more like a functional programming language's modules—independent functions that transform data without persisting side-effects.
 That sounds easier to use, compose, and test.